If you can say one, two, three, that is a good start.

 - She is thirty-four.

-- My father is sixty.
+- My grandfather is seventy-eight.

 - I’m twenty-five.